Black-bellied Whistling-Duck Dendrocygna autumnalis

 On 22 November 2014, David Foster found a Snow Goose at M&M Dairy and while observing it, also found a group of five Greater White-fronted Goose in the same pasture as the birds recorded in 2010.
 This observation provides the only known fall record for the species in the county.

 Swan Goose Anser cygnoides

 Swan Goose are essentially ornamental, domestic waterfowl in the county.
-There is a reliable group of 4-6 individuals at the Perdue Road pond year-round, and another small group in front of Tinseltown movie theater near Hooters.
+There is a reliable group of four to six individuals at Perdue Pond Wildlife Area year-round, and another small group in front of Tinseltown movie theater near Hooters.

 Graylag Goose Anser anser

-Graylag Goose are also strictly domestic and can be found in localized areas like Perdue Road pond.
-I’ve also seen them move through Sheffield Park on occasion.
+Graylag Goose are also strictly domestic and can be found in localized areas like Perdue Pond Wildlife Area.
+I’ve also seen them move through Sheffield Regional Park on occasion.

 Snow Goose Chen caerulescens

 Snow Goose are very uncommon in Jacksonville, with reports coming in about every two years.
-The first record I’ve been able to find came from 23 November 1930, and one of the most recent was 22-23 November 2014 at Sheffield Regional Park where David Foster encountered 4 (3 blue phase, 1 white).
+The first record I’ve been able to find came from 23 November 1930, and one of our recent high counts comes from 22-23 November 2014 at Sheffield Regional Park where David Foster encountered four (three blue phase, one white).
 On 14 November 2015, Chris Bleau found a blue morph at Hanna Park, providing perhaps the earliest seasonal record in county history.
 Bleau’s observation was the first of many that winter, which turned out to be a record setting season in terms of numbers of observations for Snow Goose.